The Array Context Abstraction

 a dict of outputs from the program, each an array understood by the context.

-einsum(spec: str, *args: Array, arg_names: Tuple[str, ...] | None = None, tagged: Iterable[Tag] | Tag | None = ()) Array[source]
+einsum(spec: str, *args: Array, arg_names: tuple[str, ...] | None = None, tagged: Iterable[Tag] | Tag | None = ()) Array[source]

 Computes the result of Einstein summation following the convention in numpy.einsum().